pivotal/docs-tap/scc/building-from-source.hbs.md

 ## <a id="git-source"></a>Git source

 To provide source code from a Git repository to the supply chains, you must fill `workload.spec.source.git`.
-With the `tanzu` CLI, you can do so by using the following flags:
+With the Tanzu CLI, you can do so by using the following flags:

 - `--git-branch`: branch within the Git repository to checkout
 - `--git-commit`: commit SHA within the Git repository to checkout